bucko13/covid-narrative/README.md

 ### Refreshing the data

-If you stop the server and want to restart it, just run `gatsby develop` again.
+If you stop the server and want to restart it, just run `yarn develop` again.
 This should run significantly faster since no network requests will be made if a local version of the data is stored from a previous run.
 This means however that only the data from the last time the network requests were made is used.